equilibria-xyz/emptyset-mono/packages/emptyset-reserve/README.md

-# Perennial Oracle
+# Emptyset Reserve

-Oracle normalization contracts for the perennial protocol.
+Reserve contracts for the Emptyset protocol.

 ## Usage